kudkudak/common-sense-prediction/README.md

 ## Setup

+0. Project uses primarly python2.7, but should work without issues in python3.

 1. Configure PYTHONPATH to include root folder of the project.
 Configure DATA_DIR to point to data directory

 2. Go to DATA_DIR and run `scripts/fetch_LiACL_data.sh`